 Tau Beta Sigma is a collegiate non-profit service organization.
 As such, our members volunteer their time and effort to support music, specifically college bands.
-If we are asking you to travel an excessive distance, we may be able to offer a stipend to offset those costs, however most of our speakers offer their time pro bono.
-I can promise that our chapter members are an enthusiastic, appreciative audience who are genuinely looking forward to hearing what you have to say!
+If we are asking you to travel an excessive distance, we may offer a stipend to offset those costs.
+However, most of our speakers offer their time pro bono.
+I can promise that our chapter members are an enthusiastic, appreciative audience who genuinely look forward to hearing what you have to say!